wovo/hwcpp/docs/hwcpp-primer.md

 ~~~

 When you use an Arduino Uno with the common lcd-with-buttons shield you can
-use the HwCpp definition for that shield, which takes care of selecting the right pins.
+use the HwCpp definition for that shield, which takes care of selecting the right pins
+and the LCD size (16 characters x 2 lines).
 The shield cto contains a pin for the backlight, and the lcd itself.
-For my shield, the backlight had to be enabled for the LCD to be readable.
+For my shield, the LCD backlight had to be enabled for the LCD to be readable.

 <!-- update example( input, "arduino-uno/lcd-20x4-shield/main.cpp" ) -->
 ~~~C++